Gary Cooper: Political views

 In 1951, while making High Noon, Cooper befriended the film's screenwriter, Carl Foreman, who had been a member of the Communist Party.
 When Foreman was subpoenaed by the HUAC, Cooper put his career on the line to defend Foreman.
 When John Wayne and others threatened Cooper with blacklisting and the loss of his passport if he did not walk off the film, Cooper gave a statement to the press in support of Foreman, calling him "the finest kind of American".
 When producer Stanley Kramer removed Foreman's name as screenwriter, Cooper and director Fred Zinnemann threatened to walk off the film if Foreman's name were not restored.
 Foreman later said that of all his friends and allies and colleagues in Hollywood, "Cooper was the only big one who tried to help.
 The only one."
-Cooper even offered to testify on Foreman's behalf before the committee, but character witnesses were not allowed.
+Cooper offered to testify on Foreman's behalf before the committee, but character witnesses were not allowed.
 Foreman always sent future scripts to Cooper for first refusal, including The Bridge on the River Kwai, The Key, and The Guns of Navarone.
 Cooper had to turn them down because of his age.

 Religion

 Cooper was baptized in the Church of All Saints, Houghton Regis, in Bedfordshire, England, in December 1911, and was raised in the Episcopal Church in the United States.
 While he was not an observant Christian for most of his adult life, many of his friends believed he had a deeply spiritual side.

 On June 26, 1953, Cooper accompanied his wife and daughter, who were devout Catholics, to Rome, where they had an audience with Pope Pius XII.
-Cooper and his wife were still separated at the time, but the papal visit marked the beginning of their gradual reconciliation.
+Cooper and his wife were still separated at the time, but the papal visit marked the beginning of their reconciliation.
 In the following years, Cooper contemplated his mortality and his personal behavior, and started discussing Catholicism with his family.
 He began attending Mass with them regularly, and met with their parish priest, who offered Cooper spiritual guidance.
 After several months of study, Cooper was baptized as a Catholic on April 9, 1959, before a small group of family and friends at the Church of the Good Shepherd in Beverly Hills.